AscendingPassage.com HOME PAGE.

 thousand bleating kids; she-asses with their frisking young; cows and

-cow-buffaloes feeding their calves; all turned loose among the crops,
+buffaloes feeding their calves.
+All are turned loose among the crops,

-to browse at their leisure, as if there were here a superabundance of
+to browse at their leisure, as if there were here an excess of

 and, in the distance, an extraordinary clearness.

-two chains of rose-coloured mountains, whose aspect is obviously
+two chains of rose-colored mountains, whose aspect is powerfully

 seems to make more peaceful, and even a little mysterious, the

-wonderful light of the fields we traverse--these fields intoxicated
+wonderful light of the fields we traverse.
+By contrast, the

-distant landscape, unshaded by clouds, is resplendent with a more
+distant landscape, unshaded by cloud, is resplendent with a more

 The gateway (portico) to Dendera Temple,